-Students with deficiencies in the required fundamental coursework may be admitted under the condition that they must remedy any deficiencies by taking the courses above or by taking (at IIT) the accelerated course equivalents CS 401 (Introduction to Advanced Studies I) and CS 402 (Introduction to Advanced Studies II).
-The CS 201 / 401 placement exam is used to determine whether or not CS 201 must be taken before taking CS 401.
+Should you require fundamental coursework, you may be admitted under the condition that you must takie the courses above or the accelerated course equivalents CS 401 (Introduction to Advanced Studies I) and CS 402 (Introduction to Advanced Studies II) at Illinois Tech.
+The CS 201/401 Placement Exam is used to determine whether CS 201 must be taken before taking CS 401.

-Students who feel that their industry experience or previous studies are equivalent to CS 401 and/or CS 402 must take and pass a proficiency exam during their first semester at IIT.
+If you feel that your industry experience or previous studies are equivalent to CS 401 and/or CS 402, you can take and pass a CS 401 or 402 Proficiency Exam during your first semester at Illinois Tech.

-All courses taken to remedy coursework deficiencies must be passed with a grade of “B” or better.
+All prerequisite undergraduate coursework must be passed with a grade of “B” or better.
 This grade is also required before a course can serve as a prerequisite for another course.

-Students who are required to take a number of courses to fulfill deficiencies must complete the courses in the same number of semesters: A one-course requirement must be finished in one semester, a two-course requirement must be finished in two semesters, and so on.
-Students who do not comply are removed from the graduate program.
+Prerequisite undergraduate coursework must be completed in the same number of semesters: A one-course requirement must be finished in one semester, a two-course requirement must be finished in two semesters, and so on.
+Non-compliance will result in removal from the graduate program.